luturol/jokenpo/README.md

 ## How I solved the problem

 Jokenpo consist of a game that has at least 3 hand form and which one has it's own rule to win, tie or lose.
 For this I thought that I must have some way of validation.
-The validation I wanted was make it more "generic" and easy to create.
+The validation I wanted was to make it more "generic" and easy to create.
 Each validation only works for that one had form.
 To do it, I made an Enum for Hand forms:

 ```csharp
 public enum HandForm